xiaonilee/xiaonilee.github.io/content/post/GDC.md

     upload              upload data to the GDC
 ```

-- Usage of gdc-client download.
+- Check usage of gdc-client download.

 ```markdown
 $ ./gdc-client download --help